biocorecrg/microbiome_procedures/README_mothur_16S.txt

 #
 #	To run this procedure:
 #
-# 1. Create a stability file (a text file with "ID PAIR1 PAIR2")
+# 1. Create a stability file (a text file with "ID PAIR1 PAIR2", separated by space)
 #    using in bash, for a example:
 #      $ for i in ../data/*_R1_*.gz; do file=`basename $i`; echo ${file%-*} $i `echo $i | sed s/_R1_/_R2_/g`; done >> stability.file
 #    or